March – April 2020

 During the opening night performance, The KACA projects formed into a production line and brutally cut, and then reverently shaped and polished the wall fragments into objects to be sold for economic gain.
-The brutality of the cutting became symbolic of the way social connections were being eroded by Neoliberal Capitalism (made palpable at the time of COVID-19).
+The brutality of the cutting became symbolic of the way social connections are being eroded by Neoliberal Capitalism (made palpable at the time of COVID-19).
 For this performance, we divided our activities into distinct parts to mimic a production line—which of course also signals Marx’s concept of alienation under Capitalism—a disconnection from the whole.

 Of course, The KACA Projects are also a cohesive artistic collaboration, who come together at the end of the performance to lovingly stroke the outputs of their labour.
 Yes, we commodified the ‘painting experience’ for economic gain—an act which acknowledges and questions the group’s complicity in Neoliberal Capitalism, and also (sadly), the impossibility (even futility) of our intentions.
-But our sense of community—our coming together to lovingly stroke the objects—plus the community created in the ‘painting experience’ (symbolised by the way the objects are hung in association to their counterpart – the void) – suggests a hope that these connections will endure after the project is finished.
+But our sense of community—our coming together to lovingly stroke the objects—plus the community created in the ‘painting experience’ (symbolised by the way the objects are hung in association to their counterpart – the void)—suggests a hope (and a longing) that these connections will endure after the project is finished.

 Sideways (After 43 Minutes) followed this project.
 See here.